 Top 5 Questions to Get Your Video Started

-1) DO YOU HAVE A SCRIPT? – If you answer yes to this, then great!
+1) DO YOU HAVE A SCRIPT?
+If you answer yes to this, then great!
 You’re way ahead of most people.
 But if the answer is no, we can help.
 If you’d like help scriptwriting, we’ll need to discuss your goals for the video.
 What is your message?
 What are the key points you want to make?
-Sometimes clients will write the script themselves and ask us to collaborate on it or just polish it up, get it to time etc. If you don’t have a script or even a concept, we’re happy to help with that.
+Sometimes clients will write the script themselves and ask us to collaborate on it or polish it up, get it to time, etc. If you don’t have a script or even a concept, we’re happy to help with that.
 But remember, you know your product or business better than anyone else, so we’ll ask you to provide bullet points or a quick summary, anything to help us understand you better, then we’ll take it from there.
 Do you want it to be funny, tell a story, use testimonials or do something out of the box entirely?
-We’ll help with the creative, but if there are any offers, disclaimers, tag lines, or sales event type info we’ll need to know ASAP.
-The more information we have the more we can help.
-And lastly, this is important; once the script is approved, if you make changes, there may be costs associated.
-It’s not just us either, contractors, talent and voice-over artists charge for their time.
+We’ll help with the creative, but if there are any offers, disclaimers, tag lines, or sales event type info, we’ll need to know ASAP.
+The more information we have, the more we can help.
+And lastly, this is important; once the script is approved, there may be costs associated if you make changes.
+It’s not just us either.
+Contractors, talent, and voice-over artists charge for their time.
 If they have to do something again, even for a minor change, it’ll cost.
 So be careful.

-2) DO YOU NEED A SHOOT? - Does the script or concept for your video call for shooting original footage?
+2) DO YOU NEED A SHOOT?
+Does the script or concept for your video call for shooting original footage?
 Do you require actors or a spokesperson?
-A finalized script will determine most of this, it’ll allow us to determine the number of shoot days, the locations and the amount of crew needed.
-Not to mention props, wardrobe, SFX, permits, insurance, and all the post-production requirements and more.
-You can see why a script, or even the simplest of outlines or treatments is required.
+A finalized script will determine most of this, and it’ll allow us to determine the number of shoot days, the locations, and the amount of crew needed.
+Not to mention props, wardrobe, SFX, permits, insurance, and all the post-production requirements, and more.
+You can see why a script or even the simplest of outlines or treatments is required.
 It tells us so much and answers a lot of budget questions too.
-Next consider thinking about the things you want to see in the video, what are the most important visuals?
+Next, consider thinking about the things you want to see in the video.
+What are the most important visuals?
 Think about what days you are available to shoot for scheduling and deadlines, and finally, let’s build a shot list based on… You guessed it, the script.

-4) WHEN CAN WE START? – Once the script is being finalized, the budget has been approved, it’s time to do the work!
+4) WHEN CAN WE START?
+Once the script is being finalized, the budget has been approved, it’s time to do the work!
 If talent or a spokesperson is involved, you’ll want to look at headshots of potential talent.
 Maybe you want to do an audition or have them submit a video.
-If you need voice-over by an announcer, we can send samples of voice talent to choose the right sound.
+If you need a voice-over by an announcer, we can send samples of voice talent to choose the right sound.
 You can schedule a time to listen in on the recording if you like.
-Maybe a location scout is in order, perhaps we need to review and purchase wardrobe and props, hire crew and build out the overall production.
-We’ll also need a logo as soon as possible, preferably in EPS, AI or PSD file formats if available.
-(JPEG is not ideal but large JPEG’s or PDF’s can sometimes work).
-If you have brand requirements or guidelines, now would be a good time to pass those along including Co-Op requirements; fonts, colors, etc. If it’s a car commercial we may want access to the Dealer Toolbox.
+Maybe a location scout is in order.
+Perhaps we need to review and purchase wardrobe and props, hire crew and build out the overall production.
+We’ll also need a logo as soon as possible, preferably in EPS, AI, or PSD file formats if available.
+(JPEG is not ideal, but large JPEGs or PDFs can sometimes work).
+If you have brand requirements or guidelines, now would be a good time to pass those along, including Co-Op requirements, fonts, colors, etc. If it’s a car commercial, we may want access to the Dealer Toolbox.
 (Running footage or stills?).
 Meetings and calls will be scheduled to go over everything in detail as needed.
 We do it all, and we do just about everything in-house.
 That means you have an efficient and dedicated team working on your project from start to finish.